 Why are we sharing how we make money?

 Although our readers do not have to pay a fee to read our content, we feel that they should be aware that we make money because of them.

 On the other hand, this piece of content can be useful for those who want to start a website that runs itself.

 Ways to monetise a technology website like ours

-Basically, monetisation options for Techcoil can be grouped into advertising, affiliate marketing and merchandising.
+Basically, monetisation options for Techcoil can be grouped into advertising and affiliate marketing.

 When it comes to getting paid, affiliate marketing requires more action from the reader.
 Nevertheless, affiliate marketing can be a viable way for us to make money.

 So how does an affiliate marketing platform pays us?
 We get paid when you click on a product or service that we had recommended on our page and make your purchase on a vendor's website.